 - Asking sincere questions.
 We encourage questions, even if they are misinformed.
-A sincere questioner engages with other commenters, will respond to feedback, correct errors, and support assertions with references.
-Endlessly asking questions in order to spread FUD (fear, uncertainty, doubt) is not asking sincere questions (under Repetitiveness, see “sealioning” and “JAQing off” above).
+A sincere questioner engages with other commenters, will respond to feedback, correct errors, and support assertions with evidence.
+Endlessly asking the same questions in order to spread FUD (fear, uncertainty, doubt) is not asking sincere questions.
+(See also Sealioning and JAQing off, above.)

 - Temporary bans.
 These bans can range from brief (days) to long (months).

 - Permanent bans.
-This is self-explanatory.

 Our intrepid moderator (backed up by Dr. Gorski and, if it gets far enough to require his input, Dr. Novella) will be the sole and final arbiters of what sorts of commenting and behavior constitute a violation of the rules listed above, and our tech support will help us identify sock puppeting through IP addresses and other means.